mrsahugit/openai-developer/README.md

 ![Recurrence trigger IntelliSense](https://raw.githubusercontent.com/microsoft/vscode-azurelogicapps/main/resources/recurrence-trigger.gif)

+### Change API Key

+Once your OpenAI API key has been set you can update it using the "OpenAI Developer: Change API Key" command in the Command Palette:

+1. Press `Ctrl` + `Shift` + `P` to open the Command Palette.
+2. Begin typing `OpenAI Developer: Change API Key`, and select it when it appears.
+3. Enter your OpenAI API key (see above instructions on how to find).

 ## Authentication

 When you query for the first time, you will be prompted to enter an OpenAI API key.
 This is used by the extension to access the API and is only sent to OpenAI.